Bkeefe901/CapstoneFE/README.md

 ### Current Issues
-- Sometimes adding a plant from the PlantInput component will display age, last fert and last watered a day ago even though the date was for today.
+- ☑️ Sometimes adding a plant from the PlantInput component will display age, last fert and last watered a day ago even though the date was for today.
-- Edit Row should have a clear escape button (save button works but not as intuitive)
+- ☑️ Edit Row should have a clear escape button (save button works but not as intuitive)
-- Need to change styling of inputs on EditRow component
+- ☑️Need to change styling of inputs on EditRow component
-- Need to explain the color coding of table data for watering and feeding
+- ☑️Need to explain the color coding of table data for watering and feeding